Functionalism (architecture)

 In architecture, functionalism is the principle that buildings should be designed based solely on their purpose and function.
 An international functionalist architecture movement emerged in the wake of World War I, as part of the wave of Modernism.
 Its ideas were largely inspired by a desire to build a new and better world for the people, as broadly and strongly expressed by the social and political movements of Europe after the extremely devastating world war.
 In this respect, functionalist architecture is often linked with the ideas of socialism and modern humanism.

-A new slight addition to this new wave of functionalism was that not only should buildings and houses be designed around the purpose of functionality, architecture should also be used as a means to physically create a better world and a better life for people in the broadest sense.
+A new slight addition to this new wave of architecture was that not only should buildings and houses be designed around the purpose of functionality, architecture should also be used as a means to physically create a better world and a better life for people in the broadest sense.
 This new functionalist architecture had the strongest impact in Czechoslovakia, Germany, Poland, the USSR and the Netherlands, and from the 1930s also in Scandinavia and Finland.

 This principle is a matter of confusion and controversy within the profession, particularly in regard to modern architecture, as it is less self-evident than it first appears.

-History of functionalism
+History

-The theoretical articulation of functionalism in buildings can be traced back to the Vitruvian triad, where utilitas (variously translated as 'commodity', 'convenience', or 'utility') stands alongside firmitas (firmness) and venustas (beauty) as one of three classic goals of architecture.
+The theoretical articulation of functionalism in buildings can be traced back to the Vitruvian triad, where utilitas (variously translated as 'commodity', 'convenience', 'utility') stands alongside firmitas (firmness) and venustas (beauty) as one of three classic goals of architecture.
 Functionalist views were typical of some Gothic Revival architects.
 In particular, Augustus Welby Pugin wrote that "there should be no features about a building which are not necessary for convenience, construction, or propriety" and "all ornament should consist of enrichment of the essential construction of the building".

-In 1896, Chicago architect Louis Sullivan coined the phrase Form follows function.
+In 1896, Chicago architect Louis Sullivan coined the phrase "form follows function".
 However, this aphorism does not relate to a contemporary understanding of the term 'function' as utility or the satisfaction of user needs; it was instead based in metaphysics, as the expression of organic essence and could be paraphrased as meaning 'destiny'.

 In the mid-1930s, functionalism began to be discussed as an aesthetic approach rather than a matter of design integrity (use).
 The idea of functionalism was conflated with a lack of ornamentation, which is a different matter.
 It became a pejorative term associated with the baldest and most brutal ways to cover space, like cheap commercial buildings and sheds, then finally used, for example in academic criticism of Buckminster Fuller's geodesic domes, simply as a synonym for 'gauche'.

 For 70 years the influential American architect Philip Johnson held that the profession has no functional responsibility whatsoever, and this is one of the many views today.
 The position of postmodern architect Peter Eisenman is based on a user-hostile theoretical basis and even more extreme: "I don't do function."